 \section{Experimental Findings}

 What do experiments say about $P(\Delta x, t)$ and $g^{(1s)}(q,t)$?
 There are systems in which the Langevin model is adequate, namely dilute monodisperse particles suspended in simple Newtonian fluids.
-The Langevin model provides the solid foundation for particle sizing via quasielastic scattering\cite{dahneke1983}.
 For probe diffusion in complex fluids, experiment provides a far more complex picture.
-Consider a few representative experiments that have determined $P\Delta x, t)$ or $g^{(1s)}(q,t)$ for probe particles in complex fluids.
+Consider a few representative experiments:

-On relatively long time scales, $P(\Delta x,t)$ is accessible via particle tracking methods.
-As examples, note experimental studies by Apgar, et al.\cite{apgar2000a}, Tseng and Wirtz\cite{tseng2001a}, and Xu, et al.\cite{xu2002a} on probe diffusion in glycerol, actin solutions and gels, and gliadin solutions.
-These authors used video recording and computer image analysis to track simultaneously the motions of large numbers of particles.
-They report $P(\Delta x, t)$ and $\langle \Delta x(t)^{2} \rangle$ in their systems.
+On relatively long time scales, $P(\Delta x,t)$ is accessible via particle tracking, e.g., experiments by Apgar, et al.\cite{apgar2000a}, Tseng and Wirtz\cite{tseng2001a}, and Xu, et al.\cite{xu2002a} on probe diffusion in glycerol, actin solutions and gels, and gliadin solutions.
+These authors used video recording and computer image analysis to follow large numbers of particles simultaneously.
+They report $P(\Delta x, t)$ and $\langle (\Delta x(t))^{2} \rangle$ in their systems.
 Probes in glycerol follow eqs \ref{eq:gaussianform} and \ref{eq:meansquare}.
-For probes in various complex fluids, $P(\Delta x, t)$ has decidedly non-Gaussian forms.
-In these systems, the mean-square displacement does not increase linearly in time.
-By direct measurement, eq \ref{eq:gaussianform} and \ref{eq:meansquare} are not uniformly correct for probes in polymer solutions.
+For probes in complex fluids, $P(\Delta x, t)$ has decidedly non-Gaussian forms.
+Correspondingly, the mean-square displacement does not increase linearly in time.
+Experiment thus shows that eq \ref{eq:gaussianform} and \ref{eq:meansquare} are not uniformly correct for probes in polymer solutions.

 Quasielastic scattering spectra of probes in polymer solutions are often markedly non-exponential.
 For polystyrene latex sphere probes in hydroxypropylcellulose: water, this author and Lacroix\cite{lacroix1997a} found stretched exponentials in time